solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 meet the required stake support, it must be resubmitted according to Step 2.

-To ensure this new process doesn't overload the Feature Gate program's owned accounts, during the activation stage, garbage collection will:

-- Archive any activated feature accounts
+To ensure this new process doesn't overload the Feature Gate program's owned accounts, during the activation stage, garbage collection will archive any activated feature accounts.
-- Archive this epoch's Staged Features PDA

 The runtime "archives" an account by assigning it to the Feature Tombstone.